Azure/draft-classic/docs/getting-started.md

 [python]:  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

 > NOTE: The `WARNING: Do not use the development server in a production environment` message is coming from Flask.
-The message is in regard to Flask's built-in web server and can safely be ignored for our test purporses here.
+The message is in regard to Flask's built-in web server and can safely be ignored for our test purposes here.

 In this example, you can see that `draft connect` has proxied port 8080 from our container to port 54794 on localhost.
 We can now open a browser window or another terminal window and connect to our application using the address and port displayed from `draft connect`'s output.